lukedegruchy/ceylon-uuid/README.md

 capability exists in ceylon-spec.
 Ensure that the bytes attribute returns the correct bytes.
 Import com.vasileff.ceylon.random.api and use it instead of Java's secureRandom for random number generation for random UUIDs.
+* 0.0.6: Add herd.chayote module and use its functions in place of any duplicate functions in this project.